szageda/keeb-utils/Linux/KMonad/README.md

 > [!NOTE]
 > In contrast to Linux, on Windows you don't have to configure the keyboard device; i.e., leave the `input` and `output` fields as they are.

+**Change to load the Dvorak keyboard layout by default:**

+1. Navigate to `keeb-utils\Linux\KMonad`.
+2. Open `keeb-utils.kbd` in a text editor.
+3. Copy the entire section of the Dvorak keyboard layout definition starting with `(deflayer dvorak-ansi` to the closing `)` and place it above the Colemak-DH layout definition (`(deflayer colemak-dh-ansi`).
+4. Save your changes.
+5. Start KMonad (or restart it if running already).